KQM-git/TCL/general-mechanics/miscellaneous-entries.md

 * Using a non\-canceled 5\* Elemental Burst or opening a UI menu on PC will reset walking mode to running mode, but not on mobile.
 See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#certain-actions-reset-walking-mode) for more information.
 * Specialty dish rates are affected by dish rarity and quality.
 See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#specialty-dish-rates) for more information.
 * Slimes that are in barrels or frozen can blink.
+* Certain characters buffs and/or infusions are limited by a finite vertical range, while others showcase near unlimited vertical range.
+See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#vertical-ranges-of-certain-abilities) for more information.

 ## Canceling